nactio/nact/README.md

 return { type: 'CHILD_FAILED', child, exception, failure_context }
 ```

 This message gives the actor an opportunity to recover from the failure.
-They could for example call `child.restart()`,
+They could for example call `child.restart()`